 ||jets, propellers, sails, rockets

-In addition to the standard Propulsion system, BrikWars allows for Vehicles and objects that are moved by applying acceleration from individual Thrust forces.
+In addition to the standard Propulsion system, BrikWars allows for Vehicles and objects that are moved by physically pushing or pulling the model with specific Thrust forces.
 Thrust may be provided by dedicated Thrust-producing devices like rocket or jet thrusters, aerial or nautical propellers, or by sails and steering fins.
-In a pinch, Thrust can be applied in a more impromptu fashion by Shoves, Collisions, attacks, and weapon recoil, or by unusual devices like tractor beams and gravity guns.
+Thrust is also used to handle the KnockBack from Shoves, Collisions, attacks, and weapon recoil, or from unusual devices like tractor beams and gravity guns.